Kaljurand/owl-verbalizer/examples/README.txt

 === Website example ===

-example.owl is the example that is featured on the OWL verbalizer website.
+example.owl is the example that is featured on the OWL verbalizer demo page.

 example_old.owl is the same example but in the old OWL 2 syntax (supported by OWL-API 2).